A U.S. citizen is one of the latest killed in West Bank violence

 Israeli officials say Ganeles was killed when a gunman opened fire on several motorists.
 The attack came a day after two Israeli brothers, Hillel and Yagel Yaniv, were shot and killed in their car.

-After that attack Sunday, hundreds of Jewish settlers went on a deadly riot and arson rampage in a nearby Palestinian town where Palestinian Sameh Aqtash was shot and killed.
+After that attack Sunday, hundreds of Jewish settlers went on a deadly riot and arson rampage in a nearby Palestinian town of Huawara where Palestinian Sameh Aqtash was shot and killed.

 As many as 400 Israeli settlers took part in the riots, the Israeli military says.
 Police say three are being held under house arrest.